 d) One of the two electrodes is coated which releases the flux

-7. In resistance welding, between the electrodes, a current of __________ voltage and __________ ampere is passed.
+7. In resistance welding, between the electrodes, the nature of current and voltage parameters being used?

-8. _____________ is the welding process in which heat is produced for welding by chemical reaction.
+8. Which of the following welding process in which heat is produced for welding by a chemical reaction?

 a) Resisting welding